yenshih/style-resources-loader/README.md

 A boolean which defaults to `true`.
 It represents whether the relative path in `@import` or `@require` statements should have been resolved.

-If you were to use `@import` or `@require` statements in style resource file, you should make sure that the url is relative to that resource rather than the source file.
+If you were to use `@import` or `@require` statements in style resource file, you should make sure that the url is relative to that resource file, rather than the source file.

 You could disable this feature by setting `resolveUrl` to `false`.